 - PhD Experimental Psychology; Tilburg University, Tilburg, The Netherlands

-- MA Cognitive Psychology; Maastricht University, Maastricht, The Netherlands
+- MSc Cognitive Psychology; Maastricht University, Maastricht, The Netherlands

 Vernon, N., Evans, M, M., & Frissen, I. (2016).
 The relationship between dimensions of personality and library anxiety in graduate students.
 Education for Information, 32, 397-410.

 Dinneen, J.D., Odoni, F., Frissen, I., & Julien, C-A. (2016).
 Cardinal: Novel software for studying file management behavior.
 ASIST 2016, October 14-18, 2016, Copenhagen, Denmark.
 (8 pages)

 Egloff, D., Frissen, I., & Wanderley, M. (2016).
 Vibrotactile melodic interval discrimination on the index finger of the non-dominant hand.
 EuroHaptics Conference, July 4-7, 2016, London, UK.
 (5 pages).

 Ziat, M., Wagner, S.R., & Frissen, I. (2016).
 Haptic feedback to compensate for the absence of horizon cues during landing.
 EuroHaptics Conference, July 4-7, 2016, London, UK.
 (9 pages).